Exotel raises USD 35 mn funding from IIFL AMC, Sistema Asia Fund, others | Business

 - India

+Existing investors, Blume Ventures and A91 Partners also participated in the Series C round, a statement said.

-Arun Sarin, former CEO of Vodafone, has also joined the round as an angel investor and a mentor, it added.
+Arun Sarin, the former Chief Executive Officer of Vodafone, has also joined the round as an angel investor and a mentor, it added.

-The fresh funds will be used primarily to boost the growth of the company, it said.
+This fresh infusion of funds will be used primarily to boost the product offerings of the company, the statement said.

-“We're investing heavily in building the market's first vertically integrated full-stack engagement suite with interoperability of channels and convergence of customer data to enable enterprises to have multimodal conversations with customers.
-We are going to be expanding our team and doubling our headcount over the next 12 months,” Exotel CEO and co-founder Shivakumar Ganesan said.
+In June this year, Exotel and Ameyo (which offers a contact centre platform) announced a merger.

-Exotel, which had recently announced a merger with Ameyo, said the organisation is currently growing at 70 per cent year-on-year and is at an ARR (annual run rate) of USD 45 million.
-Exotel is looking to hit an ARR of 200 million USD over the next five years.
+''The combined entity will focus on building a full-stack customer engagement platform in the emerging markets to accelerate communication to the cloud and providing conversational AI capabilities for improved customer experience.
+The organisation is currently growing 70 per cent year-on-year and is at an ARR (annual recurring revenue) of USD 45 million,'' the statement said on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)